scala/docs.scala-lang/_overviews/scala3-scaladoc/static-site.md

 ```
 This subsection shows the ability of YAML configuration to map the directory structure.
 Even though the index page and all defined children are in different directories, they will be rendered in `custom-directory`.
+The source page `abc/index.html` will generate a page `custom-directory/index.html`, the source page `abc2/page1.md` will generate a page `custom-directory/page1.html`,
+and the source page `foo/page2.md` will generate a page `custom-directory/page2.html`.